Aryan-Dang/What-Is/README.md

-# What-Is-
+# What-Is
-A simple web scraper built using python to get the results of a standard google search of the form : what is Python?'
+A simple web scraper built using python to get the meaning of a word from www.dictionary.com .